hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    Validating resolvers MAY return an insecure response when processing NSEC3 records with iterations larger than 0.
 Validating resolvers MAY also return SERVFAIL when processing NSEC3 records with iterations larger than 0.
+Validating resolvers MAY choose to not respond to NSEC3 records with iterations larger than 0.
 This significantly decreases the requirements originally specified in Section 10.3 of [RFC5155].
 See the Security Considerations for arguments on how to handle responses with non-zero iteration count.

    Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC3 parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

-   Note that a validating resolver MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see [RFC5155] section 10.3).
+   Note that a validating resolver returning an insecure response MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see [RFC5155] section 10.3).

 3.3.
-Recommendation for Primary / Secondary relationships
+Recommendation for Primary / Secondary Relationships

    Primary and secondary authoritative servers for a zone that are not being run by the same operational staff and/or using the same